An overview of ServiceNow AI: Capabilities, pricing, and a simpler alternative

 ServiceNow AI integrates artificial intelligence directly into a company's workflows.
 Its core components include Now Assist for generative AI tasks, AI Agents for autonomous issue resolution, Predictive Intelligence for classification and routing, and AI Search for intelligent self-service.

-Key challenges include a demanding implementation process that requires substantial resources, a strong dependency on pristine data hygiene for effectiveness, and the inherent risk of AI "hallucinations" that necessitate careful human review.
-Flexibility with external knowledge sources can also be a hurdle.
+Key challenges include a demanding implementation process that requires substantial resources, a strong dependency on data quality for effectiveness, and the risk of AI "hallucinations" that require careful human review.
+G2 reviewers also note that AI features "can feel limited unless they are properly configured and licensed."